 There’s something to be said for a plugin that does just one or two things and does them really well.
 Free of bloat or half-baked features, these plugins aim to provide niche functionality.
 They can also serve to fill in the gaps between the free and premium versions of another plugin.

 Take, for example, The Events Calendar.
 It is one of the most popular and powerful calendar solutions for WordPress.
 The free version is plenty useful, but the premium version offers a few niceties that make it tempting.
-In addition to some gorgeous calendar views, it also brings with it the ability to set up recurring events and make use of some handy shortcodes.
+In addition to some gorgeous calendar views, it also brings with it the ability to set up recurring events and use some handy shortcodes.

 Need only some of these features?
 There are some compelling options: